mattfelske/service-messaging/README.md

 The application can be reached on http://localhost;8001, or online at http://test-jeragroup.ca:8001.

-**Please note that Chrome is notorious for redirecting to https, but Chrome still works in Incognito mode.**
+**Please note that Chrome is notorious for redirecting to https, but the application still works in Incognito mode.**

 ### TO DOs